AlleywayCat/solana-safari-the-token-hunt/README.md

 ## Features

 - **Token Hunting**: Discover and collect various tokens within the Solana ecosystem.
-- **Integration with CoinGecko**: Utilize real-time data from CoinGecko for accurate token information.
+- **Integration with CoinGecko**: Utilize real-time data from CoinGecko for accurate token information (prices and coin listings in our case).
 - **Caching Mechanism**: Efficient data retrieval with caching strategies to enhance performance.
 - **Rate Limiting**: Considers rate limiting by implementing a token bucket algorithm to manage the number of requests per minute, which is important to comply with CoinGecko's API rate limits.
 - **Metaplex Integration**: Seamlessly interact with the Metaplex protocol for token management.